Central Baptist ChurchKeeping Christ Central for over 90 Years!

-Central Baptist Church is located just blocks from the Ohio River in the East End of Maysville, KY.
-Our history begins in 1931, when we were known as Tabernacle Baptist (the name was changed to Central in 1950).
+Central Baptist Church is located in the river town of Maysville, KY.
+Our history begins in 1931 when we were known as Tabernacle Baptist (the name was changed to Central in 1950).

 Although many things have changed over the years, our mission has not.
 We seek to love God, love our neighbors, and love the world.
 We are a local church, with a global vision, so that all may know Christ!